Scholarships and Financial Aid

 Basic Information

-• Scholarships (Merit) – emphasis on excellent academic performance, artistic talent or athletic skill
+• Scholarships (merit-based) – Focus on exceptional academic performance, artistic talent, or athletic ability

 Scholarships for Basic Education/Senior High School